 Built in 1901 and designed by renowned architect Frank Lloyd Wright, the two-story Davenport House is considered the Chicago area’s first example of Prairie Style architecture.
-To restore this historical house to its original condition, Thornton Tomasetti completed a structural evaluation and provided repair recommendations and design.
+Thornton Tomasetti provided structural renewal and historic preservation services to Harding Partners to help restore this historical house to its original condition.

 - To repair the sagging floor joists at the second floor, we designed and implemented a jacking procedure to gradually raise the floor in small, ¼-inch increments every five days over a several week period.

 - The procedure required the removal and replacement of the first floor plaster ceiling and faux beams and the diagonal bracing between the existing joints.